 One of the most common questions I have been asked via social media and email has been how did I wire up my USB/volt meter/cigarette lighter panel in the van.

-So as the demand seemed to be out there for wiring instructions, I thought it was about time to write a small article and produce a video on how I wired everything up.
+As the demand seemed to be out there for wiring instructions, I thought it was about time to write a small article and produce a video on how I wired everything up.

-There is a whole host of different camper van USB and volt meter panels on the market.
+Firstly, there are a whole host of different camper van USB and volt meter panels on the market.
 They are all very similar, but the 12 volt wiring has to be adjusted depending on what panel you have.
 The easiest place to source your own panel is to do an eBay search for camper usb, as this is where I found mine.